bbarke/packer-vagrant-pres/README.md

 * Clone this repo

 ## Running
-This is typically done on Linux, but there are ways to run it on windows.

 ### Packer
 These are instructions to setup your environment to create and push a new vagrant box to your atlas account so others can view it.